ncghost1/Redis-ReplicaLock/README.md

 An obvious problem about ReplicaLock: lock acquisition may fail due to network delay between master and slave.<br>

-This is to prevent lock loss after failover because the replicas does not complete synchronization with the master node.
+This is to prevent lock loss after failover because the replica has not yet completed synchronization with the master node.

 A simple example of using ReplicaLock:
 ```